zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 ### TEACHING/OUTREACH ACTIVITIES

-- PMRF Teaching Assistant for the NPTEL course: [The Joy of Computing using Python](https://zeniazuraiq.github.io/nptel/python/) (Jan 2024 - Present)
+- PMRF Teaching Assistant for the NPTEL course: [The Joy of Computing using Python](https://zeniazuraiq.github.io/nptel/python/) (Jul 2024 - Present)

 - Taught a value-added course on [introductory Astronomy and Astrophysics](https://zeniazuraiq.github.io/intro_astro/) at M.S.
 Ramaiah University of Applied Sciences (Apr 2024 - Jun 2024)